Below we have pointed out the key reasons why using a mortgage broker is better for you and will save you money, time

 1. Search the whole mortgage market.
 Did you know that there are over 50 mortgage lenders and over 1000 mortgage products?
-A mortgage broker is able to access these lenders and products.
+A broker is able to access these mortgages and rates.
 Some lenders only offer their mortgages through brokers, so using a mortgage broker is important to make sure you know all your options.

 2. Flexibility.
 Mortgage brokers typically have flexible working hours so you can arrange a call early morning, in the evening or at weekends if needed.

 3. Communication.
 Mortgage brokers can communicate with clients through multiple channels such as the obvious phone and email, but can also communicate with you via SMS Text, Whatsapp and other social media platforms, such as Facebook.

 4. Experience.
 You may have a more complex enquiry to discuss and you want to speak with someone who has been in the industry many years and experienced many different enquiries for example, you only have 1 years accounts, you have some bad credit registered, or you may want an interest only mortgage or you want to buy a property and convert it into flats.
 Experienced brokers will have a sound knowledge in these areas.

 5. Mortgages and Secured Loans.
 When people want to raise money on their property, they typically assume that they will remortgage, however, this is not always the best way to raise the money – for example; if you have an early redemption fee to pay on your existing mortgage as you are in a fixed period, you may well be better off, taking out a secured loan for the time being with a view to consolidate them together, when an early redemption charge, no longer applies.
 Mortgage brokers can review a remortgage and secured loan option and provide advice around this.